wjj2329/SiteMapDotNet/README.md

 ---

-💡 **Tip:** Ensure your sitemap file is included in your project output, or provide the correct path to `AddSiteMap`.
+💡 **Tip:** Ensure your sitemap file is included in your project output, or provide the correct path to `AddSiteMapFromPath`.